-Kimberly Spell is an internationally-recognized communications professional, a storyteller and trusted adviser to CEOs, Corporate Boards, and not-for-profit organizations, who has worked at the highest level of U.S. presidential politics.
+Kimberly Spell is a communications professional, storyteller and trusted adviser who has served at the highest level of U.S. presidential politics.
 She is a crisis and reputation management specialist who possesses a wide-ranging understanding of domestic and foreign policy issues, has strong relationships with journalists across the country, and is a pivotal member of New York City’s marketing and communications industry.

 In addition to her political crisis experience, Kimberly also oversaw all communications for a $3 billion publicly-traded healthcare company with 55,000 employees and 500 nursing homes and hospitals nationwide – Mariner Post Acute Network.
 Kimberly served as Vice President of Corporate Communications and was focused on crisis responses to lawsuit-generated media inquiries, and was integral to the team who passed legislation through Congress to increase industry funding and change the landscape.

 Kimberly worked her way through college with a series of journalism jobs teaching her the art and science of reporting and broadcasting.
 Kimberly's career began in local journalism at 16 as a newspaper reporter.
 Later, she taught herself the basics of radio operations and was hired as a radio news anchor and reporter for the leading FM station and later worked her senior college year as a television assignment editor for the ABC affiliate in Raleigh/Durham, North Carolina.
 She also interned for NC's Governor Jim Hunt in his press office during this period.

 She graduated from Meredith College in Raleigh, NC with a BA in Communications and Political Studies.
 Kimberly also attended American University in Washington, DC and studied Journalism and interned at Nightline with Ted Koppel.